Structural Seismology and Tectonophysics

 Evolution of the lithospheric and mantle structure of the Colorado Plateau and surrounding regions using USArray Transportable Array data – funded by the NSF Earthscope program.

-Latest paper in Nature on subduction driven recycling of continental lithosphere.
+Latest paper in Nature with Alan Levander and co-authors on subduction driven recycling of continental lithosphere.

 Undergraduate Chris Norwood’s news article on my 2013 Maymester class in Morocco